 Maybe you have a pool party next, and you suddenly realize that your pool water is cloudy: Thank God it is not green.

 A cloudy pool water comes a result of three things: Incorrect amount of pool chemicals, faulty pool filter, poor circulation, or environmental factors.
 Clearing cloudy swimming pool water may not be tedious like clearing a green swimming pool water, which may take several days before seeing any positive result.

 Personally, I have more than 7 years experience in swimming pool management.
 I have a sizable home swimming pool and I manage it on my own.

 Basically, here are what causes cloudy pool water and measures that you can take as a pool owner to clear your cloudy pool water; and measures you can take to avoid having a cloudy pool water in the future.

 Swimming pool chemistry is the most difficult part of pool management.
-Using wrong pool chemicals in the wrong water for a wrong purpose, and amounts of pool chemicals are the major causes of cloudy and green swimming pool water.
+Using wrong pool chemicals in the wrong water for a wrong purpose, and incorrect amounts of pool chemicals are the major causes of cloudy and green swimming pool water.

-Ideally, without the right tools to check the status of your swimming pool on a regular basis, managing a swimming pool will be hell of a job even if you are using the right chemicals for the right purpose.
+Ideally, without the right tools to check the status of your swimming pool on a regular basis, managing a swimming pool will be a hell of a job even if you are using the right chemicals for the right purpose.